Gasser-G/scraping-strix/README.md

 # scraping-strix

-Python script to scrape examples from https://meyerphi.github.io/strix-demo/ and format them in order to use them in Crome
+Python script to scrape examples from https://meyerphi.github.io/strix-demo/ and format them in order to use them in [Synthesis Web](https://github.com/pierg/synthesis-web)